Arranging Playlists with Flowify

 The curve method allows you to design curves that then will be used to fit features to.
 For example, if you wanted your playlist to reach the peak of Acousticness in the middle of the playlist, then you'd design a curve with a peak at the middle and weight Acousticness at 100%.

 But what happens if you want different features to follow different curves?
 Next to each feature weight slider is a pencil icon you can click to edit an individual weights curve.
-Once use of this would be if two features you wanted to emphasize were anti-correlated: You could design a curve that was the opposite of the others to good fit.
+One use of this would be if two features you wanted to emphasize were anti-correlated: You could draw a curve that was the opposite of the others to good fit.

 Sets Method